Installing SaveToDB SDK Samples

 application-grants.sql ?

-The first two files are required.
-The third file is optional.
+The first two files are mandatory, while the third is optional.

-The installer checks whether objects exist and can skip files that are not required.
+The installer checks for existing objects and can skip unnecessary files.

 Installing/Removing Using Source Codes

-You can use SQL files from the sample setup package to install or remove the sample.
+You can also use the SQL files from the sample setup package to install or remove samples.

-Check the required files and the correct order in the files like install.lst and remove.lst.
+Refer to the required files and their correct order in install.lst and remove.lst.

 Changing Connections of Test Workbooks

-The workbooks folder contains ready-to-use workbooks to learn samples effectively.
+The workbooks folder contains ready-to-use workbooks designed to help you learn from the samples effectively.

-After installing a sample, change connection strings in sample workbooks.
+After installing a sample, update the connection strings in the sample workbooks.

-You can do this using the Change Connection Wizard in the SaveToDB add-in and the Workbook Connection... wizard in DBEdit.
+You can do this using the Change Connection Wizard in the SaveToDB add-in or the Workbook Connection... wizard in DBEdit.